NFC Least: Cowboys, Eagles, Giants and Washington compete for NFL's worst division

 There's life in New York

 It's probably best not to shout about it too loudly, though.
-Joe Judge chalked up his first win as head coach on Sunday as the Giants ousted Washington in a game they probably could and probably should have won more comfortably.
+Joe Judge chalked up his first win as head coach in Week Six as the Giants ousted Washington in a game they probably could and probably should have won more comfortably.
 Should, could, probably has been the story throughout this Giants rebuild.

+The next week they squandered an 11-point, fourth-quarter lead against the Eagles, tight end Evan Engram's drop on third-and-six just prior to the two-minute warning proving costly.
+Catch it, and the Giants are likely celebrating another win.

 Granted, he and the Giants have had to deal with crushing injuries to running back Saquon Barkley and wide receiver Sterling Shepard, but the play-calling has fallen desperately short of the creativity that was expected.